someengineering/fixinventory/resotometrics/README.md

 ```

 ## Details
-Cloudkeeper core supports aggregated queries to produce metrics.
+resoto core supports aggregated queries to produce metrics.
 Our common library [`resotolib`](../resotolib/) define a number of base resources that are common to a lot of cloud proviers, like say compute instances, subnets, routers, load balancers, and so on.
 All of those ship with a standard set of metrics specific to each resource.

 For example, instances have CPU cores and memory, so they define default metrics for those attributes.
-Right now metrics are hard coded and read from the base resources, but future versions of Cloudkeeper will allow you to define your own metrics in `resotocore` and have `resotometrics` export them.
+Right now metrics are hard coded and read from the base resources, but future versions of resoto will allow you to define your own metrics in `resotocore` and have `resotometrics` export them.

 For right now you can use the aggregate API at `{resotocore}:8900/graph/{graph}/reported/query/aggregate` or the `aggregate` CLI command to generate your own metrics.
 For API details check out the `resotocore` API documentation as well as the Swagger UI at `{resotocore}:8900/api-doc/`.

-In the following we will be using the Cloudkeeper shell `resotosh` and the `aggregate` command.
+In the following we will be using the resoto shell `resotosh` and the `aggregate` command.

 ### Example